Martika: Rise to prominence and Martika (1988–1991)

-1990s
+Martika's Kitchen and hiatus (1991–2000)

 Martika was encouraged by her agent to combine her love of film and music by scoring soundtracks and, in 1990, she wrote and recorded the song "Blue Eyes Are Sensitive to the Light" for the soundtrack to the film Arachnophobia.
 The producers of the album did not like her vocals, so the song was re-recorded by Sara Hickman for the film.
 The song has also been recorded by Brazilian singers Deborah Blando (on her 1991 debut, A Different Story), Elba Ramalho, and Frances Ruffelle.

 In 1991, Martika approached Prince to do some new tracks.
 Among these was her second (and last) US Top-10 single, "Love...
 Thy Will Be Done", which also became a Top-10 hit in the UK and reached No. 1 in Australia.
 "Love...
 Thy Will Be Done" started out as a prayer written by Martika, and Prince then changed it into a song.

 Her second album, Martika's Kitchen, peaked at No. 111 on the Billboard Top Albums chart.
 The title track received only minor airplay in the US, and reached No. 93 on Billboard Hot 100 chart.
 However, the album was a bigger success abroad, though on a lesser scale than her debut.
 It peaked at No. 15 in the UK Albums Chart, No. 9 in Australia, and spawned further hits with the songs "Coloured Kisses" and the title track, "Martika's Kitchen".
 "Temptation", another track from this album, was covered by Patti LaBelle on her album Burnin'.
 Martika played the role of the lounge singer Dahlia Mendez in the crime drama TV series Wiseguy in 1990, opposite Steven Bauer who took over from Ken Wahl for the fourth and final season.

-She eventually faded from the public eye in 1991/1992 after walking away from the music industry, due to burnout and feeling overwhelmed with the burden of fame.

-In 1997, a greatest hits compilation album The Best of Martika: More Than You Know was released.
+She eventually faded from the public eye in 1992 after walking away from the music industry, due to burnout and feeling overwhelmed with the burden of fame.
+In 1997, a greatest hits compilation album, The Best of Martika: More Than You Know was released.